Live Shipping Estimates - Available Right Now

 • Permit fees: Fees depend on the size and weight of the load.

-• Route restrictions: Some permits have restrictions for specific routes and may require additional licensing.
+• Route restrictions: Some permits have restrictions for specific routes, particularly on secondary roads, and may require an additional license tailored to those routes

-• Sealed ocean containers: Permits might be granted for designated sealed ocean containers to move to and from seaports.
+• Sealed ocean containers: Permits might be granted for designated "sealed ocean containers" to move to and from seaports, enabling multiple trips under a single license.

 Regulations and permits by cities in Iowa

-• Placement and use: Many cities regulate where and how containers can be placed on private property.
+• Placement and use: Many cities have regulations that dictate where and how shipping containers can be placed on private property.

-• Duration: Temporary permits often limited to a period such as 90 days.
+• Duration: Temporary storage permits are usually issued for a limited time, such as 90 days.

 Important Steps for Shipping a Container in Iowa

-1. Obtain necessary permits: Secure state and local permits before transport or placement.
+1. Obtain necessary permits: Make sure to obtain all necessary state and local permits before starting your transport or placement.

-4. Keep documentation: Keep permits and documentation with the load.
+5. Keep documentation: Keep all relevant permits and documentation with the container during transport and at the placement site.

 How to apply for permits to move shipping containers in Iowa?

-To transport shipping containers in Iowa, determine whether you need an Iowa DOT oversized/overweight permit or a local permit.
-You can apply for Single Trip, Multiple Trip, or Annual permits, depending on the move and frequency.
+To transport shipping containers in Iowa, determine whether you need an Iowa DOT oversized/overweight license or a local permit.
+Most container moves are non-divisible, but permitting issues may arise regarding weight and dimensions.
+You can apply for a Single Trip, Multiple Trip, or Annual permit.
+Additionally, you may need to register with the Iowa Ports Authority or local authorities based on the port of origin and destination.

 How much does shipping a container in Iowa cost?

 Shipping a container to or from Iowa averages $2.65 to $3.00 per mile for standard freight.
-Prices vary by size, weight, access, and routing—contact HET for an accurate quote.
+Prices may vary, so contact HET for an accurate quote.

 How can I get an accurate quote?